dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

 used in this regard are:
 * `ip neighbor` (or `ip neighbor show`)
   * it shows the current neighbor table, i.e. *ARP table*
-  * *ARP*, or *Address Resolution Protocol* is the protocol used to map IP addresses to MAC addresses within a LAN
+  * *ARP*, or *Address Resolution Protocol* is the protocol used to map (local) IP addresses to MAC addresses within a LAN
 * `sudo nmap -sn 192.168.1.0/24` (for local network `192.168.1.0/24`)
   * option `-sn` does a ping scan, to discover hosts, and does not do any port scan
   * `nmap` can use other protocols than just ARP alone
   * when using `nmap` in general, like when using `wireshark`, be **extremely careful** not to use this tool without permission outside our local home network!
 * `avahi-browse -a -r` (discussed later)
 * etc.

+Note that *ARP* is *technically* a data link layer protocol that *assists* the network layer.
+Technically it is a data link layer protocol, because ARP data is the payload of data link layer frames, and, unlike IP packets, these frame payloads do not leave the LAN (and are not "routable").
+Yet ARP does assist the network layer by mapping (local) IP addresses to MAC addresses (that's why ARP is sometimes called a "layer 2.5" protocol).

+ARP helps reduce unnecessary traffic within the LAN, because network devices in the LAN cache ARP data, thus preventing continuous ARP traffic in the LAN to find out the destination MAC address, given an IP address (typically of the router).

 #### 3.12.4.
 Network layer